geoffreyvanwyk/geoffreyvanwyk.dev/content/pages/about.md

 However, I was sidetracked into learning PHP when a Christain brother who built [Word of the Hour][12] asked me to write a script for importing articles.
 PHP became my main focus and I decided that it was time to make computer programming my full time career.

 After a failed attempt at started an online business for advertising cars, I eventually landed my first job as a software developer at on online fashion store called Spree.

+## About this Website

+On this website I:

+* Write blog posts about my adventures in computer programming as well as my other interests like chess and playing the saxophone.
+* Keep a portfolio of my projects.
+* Link to my accounts on other services like GitHub.

+As a reward for maintaining the website, in the right-hand sidebar of page, I add links to products or services that are relevant to the content of the page for which I might receive a commision.
+As an Amazon Associate I earn from qualifying purchases.

 [1]:    https://php.net
 [2]:    https://moodle.org